Crohn’s Disease and Long-Term Disability Insurance: A Claimant’s Guide

 Most policies define disability in one of two ways:

-- Own occupation: If you cannot perform your current job, you are eligible for long-term disability benefits.
+• Own occupation: If you cannot perform your current job, you are eligible for long-term disability benefits.

-- Any occupation: You are disabled if you cannot perform any type of full-time work, including the simplest, lightest jobs.
+• Any occupation: You are disabled if you cannot perform any type of full-time work, including the simplest, lightest jobs.

 How Can I Strengthen My Long-Term Disability Insurance Claim?

-Long-term disability claims involving Crohn’s disease and IBD can become complicated.
-Many of the disease’s symptoms, like fatigue, decreased appetite, and chronic pain are subjective, and you cannot easily document their severity.
-Sometimes, insurance adjusters will argue that your diagnostic testing and the frequency of your medical appointments are not consistent with a disabling, severe impairment.
-Other times, they will argue that you are noncompliant because you have struggled with dietary changes or medication side effects.
+Sometimes, insurance adjusters will argue that your test results and the frequency of your medical appointments are not consistent with a disabling, severe impairment.
+Other times, they will argue that you are non-compliant because you have struggled with dietary changes or medication side effects.

 See Your Doctors and Follow Their Recommendations

+This information will be essential during your long-term disability claim for two reasons.
 First, it can help you pinpoint the time when your symptoms became disabling.
 Second, consistent medical care can refute the insurance company’s arguments that you are in better health than you claim to be.

 Track Your Crohn’s Disease Symptoms and Flares